ODINAKACHUKWU/ODINAKACHUKWU/README.md

 - 🔭 I’m currently working on **my company's projects, and some personal projects.**

-- 🌱 I’m currently learning **web accessibility, mobile responsiveness, advanced SQL and PostgreSQL, data structures, and complex algorithms.**
+- 🌱 I’m currently learning **web accessibility, mobile responsiveness, advanced SQL and PostgreSQL, data structures, and algorithms.**

 - 👯 I’m looking to collaborate on **open source projects, and potential startup ideas.**